-

 Life Span

-Catahoula Bulldogs tend to have a calm demeanor and sweet disposition when they are at home with the family and are focused and determined while working a job.
+Catahoula Bulldogs tend to have a calm demeanor and sweet disposition when they are at home with the family, and are focused and determined while working a job.
+They also tend to have a goofy, playful streak and are known to use their ears expressively, as if they were “talking” with them.
+Well-socialized, they tend to get along well with children and other dogs in the family.

-They tend to get along well with children and other dogs in the family.
-They also have a high prey drive, which means they need extra socialization and training when it comes to smaller pets in the household.
+They also tend to have a high prey drive, which means they need extra socialization and training when it comes to smaller pets in the household.
+They may also be prone to escaping and climbing things.
+After all, it’s not uncommon for Catahoula Leopard Dogs to be able to get up into trees.

-They are fiercely loyal to their families and are protective of them, which makes them naturally suspicious and wary of strangers.
+Catahoula Bulldogs are fiercely loyal to their families and are protective of them, which makes them naturally suspicious and wary of strangers.
 Socialization and training early and often are even more important with this dog breed because of their protective instinct.

 A Catahoula Bulldog is a moderately adaptable dog breed.
 Their larger size and high energy level make them a better fit for homes with a fenced-in yard where they can run.
-But, they can adapt to apartment living as long as their exercise needs are met.
+But, they can adapt to apartment living as long as their daily exercise needs are met.

 As with any dog breed, they are sensitive to heat.
 Their thin coat can also make them sensitive to cold.
 So, they may need to dress up with some winter dog products to stay warm when the temperatures drop.
 They also do not like to be left alone for long periods of time.

 Although a mixed-breed dog can sometimes be healthier than a purebred dog, it’s not a guarantee.
-They can inherit none of the health conditions common to their parent breeds or they could inherit a combination of them or even all of them.
+They can inherit none of the health conditions common to their parent breeds, or they could inherit a combination of them or even all of them.

 The Catahoula Bulldog is highly intelligent and eager to please.
 This means they are generally obedient and pick up on things quickly.
 But, they can be stubborn at times and are intelligent enough to get away with things if you let them.